We make every attempt to meet your and your family’s needs without student loans.

 For state or private loans, the borrowing limit is the total cost of education for the academic year (as defined by Hopkins) minus any financial aid.
 The University does not endorse or recommend any lender, nor does the University have any financial interest in any lending institution.

 You and your family have the right to select the educational loan provider of your choice.
 If you want to learn more about supplemental loan funding, please review ELM Select.
 Johns Hopkins provides access to this interactive tool to help you and your family better understand your private loan options.
-Additionally, please see the Maryland College Loan Code of Conduct.

 Find out more by watching this educational video about private loans.